SasikaA073/smart-medibox-private/docs/README.md

 # About

-This project was first developed as the Semester 4 Project in the Module `EN2853 - Embedded Systems & Applications`, UoM, CSE.
+This project was first developed as the Semester 4 Project in the Module `EN2853 - Embedded Systems & Applications`

+Repository is inspired by this [original Repository : chathura-de-silva/Smart-Medibox](https://github.com/chathura-de-silva/Smart-Medibox)